What is a COVID outbreak?

 - are familiar with the proper use of PPE including correct procedures on how to doff and don PPE

 - continue to monitor themselves for signs and symptoms of COVID-19 and do not attend work if unwell, even if symptoms are mild.

 Isolating COVID positive cases

-On 14 October 2022, the Australian Government released the National COVID 19 Community Protection Framework which provides advice on what public health measures states and territories might put in place to manage COVID-19, including high risk settings such as aged care facilities.
+The Australian Government released the National COVID 19 Community Protection Framework which provides advice on what public health measures states and territories might put in place to manage COVID-19, including high risk settings such as aged care facilities.

 Aged care providers and workers are expected to maintain infection prevention and control measures in line with current guidance including:

 - all residential aged care workers should not attend the workplace for at least 7 days if they test positive for COVID-19 or while symptoms persist.

 - all aged care workers are encouraged to stay home if they have respiratory symptoms, to reduce the risk of infecting others.

 - residents who test positive for COVID-19 should be isolated or cohorted in line with IPC best practice, and for no longer than is clinically necessary.

 An emergency leave type is available for permanent aged care residents that allows them to stay with friends or family during COVID-19.
 Emergency leave is available until 30 June 2023.